rclancyc/rclancyc.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-Before moving to beautiful Boulder, my wife and I lived in Austin, TX, home to an unusually large urban bat colony living under the Congress Street bridge.
+Before moving to beautiful Boulder, my wife and I lived in Austin, TX.
 I completed my MS degree in Applied Mathematics at [Texas State University](https://www.txstate.edu/) (formerly Southwest Texas State), the alma mater of Lyndon B. Johnson.
 I worked closely with Professor [Young Ju Lee](https://www.math.txstate.edu/about/people/faculty/lee.html).

 Prior to graduate school, I spent 8 years in the financial industry as an analyst and futures/options trader in Austin and Houston.
 I received my Bachelor's degree in Physics from CU Boulder.